bringauto/virtual-fleet-management/README.md

     ]
 }
 ```
-This scenario will play mission ["London National Theatre", "Cross Station" ] from map London.osm from timestamp 0 to 150 (calculated from first connection with given car)
+This scenario will place order ["London National Theatre"], then play mission ["London National Theatre", "Cross Station" ] from map London.osm from timestamp 0 to 150 (calculated from first connection with given car)
 and after that time interval it will switch to second mission  [ "Oasis Academy", "London Waterloo" ]